Key Takeaways

 Heat Mode

 The warm air is provided by the compressor, which is already in operation.
-Instead of cool air, the compressor now supplies warm air making it a perfect setting for the colder months.
+Instead of cool air, the compressor now supplies warm air, making it a perfect setting for the colder months.

 Auto Mode

-Once the desired temperature has been achieved, the compressor is turned off, and the fan speed is also automatically adjusted by the AC.
-Once the temperature again changes from the setpoint, the compressor is again turned on and the fan is adjusted so that the desired temperature is achieved immediately.
+Once the desired temperature is reached, the compressor is turned off, and the AC automatically adjusts the fan speed.
+Once the temperature again deviates from the setpoint, the compressor is turned on again, and the fan is adjusted to achieve the desired temperature immediately.

 Sometimes, even the fan is turned off after the desired temperature is reached, saving even more energy.